Cauda Equina Syndrome(CES)

 PELVIC TILT:

-Hold for 5 seconds.
-Relax.
+- Hold for five seconds.
+Calm down.

 LOWER TRUNK ROTATION: